iExecBlockchainComputing/iexec-dapps-registry/README.md

 On a country such as Uruguay, where agricultural activity is very important, what drives this project are the following points:

 * Reduction of costs due to lack of control of goods in every stage.
-* Creating of value in the form of information about the characteristics of assets collected by sensors during the whole chain.
+* Creation of value in the form of information about the characteristics of assets collected by sensors during the whole chain.
-* Enable the stakeholders with relevant data to fill their compliance reports and develop statistics around to understand how improvements could be made.
+* Enable the stakeholders with relevant data to fill their compliance reports and develop statistics around them to understand how improvements could be made.
 * Reach business oportunities to scale the system on a sustainable fashion.
 * Take the advantages of immutability, single global truth and decentralization provided by the blockchain to overcome current centralized IoT system issues.